S127-Pi/HAABSA-_Selective_DA/README.md

-# Selective Data Augmentation For HAABSA++
+# Selective Data Augmentation for ABSA Using Transformers
 ## Development
 This source code is configured to run with Python3 Tensorflow2.
-For development, a Python virtual environment(conda) is recommended.
+For development, a Python virtual environment (conda) is recommended.
 Notice: The code for the ontology reasoner is adjusted for the Linux operation system.

 ## HAABSA++